tmforum/TMFAPIPOSTMAN/README.md

 Please import them into POSTMAN.

-Rememberto also import the TMF.environment into POSTMAN.
+Remember to also import the TMF.environment into POSTMAN.

 This way the TMF POSTMAN collection will use the TMF Cloud Sandbox where Reference Implementations are running.